 Document details

-For birth records, land titles, and identity documents: choose All Rights Reserved to keep the record private but permanently timestamped.
+For birth records, land titles, and identity documents: choose All Rights Reserved to keep the record private while preserving a durable timestamp.

 ORIGINA connection